The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/skills-overview.md

 ### **Cure III**

-* AoE heal in a very small 6y radius around your targeted party member  (600p), 2s cast time
+* AoE heal in a small 10y radius around your targeted party member  (600p), 2s cast time
 * Use in situations where you need a big burst heal in one GCD radius
 * Cure III can target someone further away and heal in a 6y radius around them